If you think riding a stationary bicycle is dull, you’ve never tried indoor cycling!

 An indoor cycling class can be downright intimidating.
 The padded shorts and cycling shoes many people wear to class make it seem intense and exclusive, but this is far from the truth.
 The truth is, while an indoor cycling class is an intense cardio workout — one 45-minute class can burn upwards of 500 calories — it doesn’t have to be scary.
 Remember, everyone in that room was a beginner at one time!

 Since you will be sweating, choose moisture-wicking clothes with good breath-ability.
 Regular athletic shoes will do fine — there’s no need to invest in cycling shoes until you know if the class is for you.
-Bring water and towels will be provided for you at class.
+Bring water for you at class.

 When to Arrive